janet-lang/sqlite3/README.md

 ## Building

-To build, use the build.janet script and make sure you have janet installed.
+To build, use the `jpm` tool and make sure you have janet installed.

 ```
-janet build.janet
+jpm build
 ```

 ## Example Usage